Who introduced you to hunting/the shooting sports, and at what age?

-What was your most recent shooting sports/hunting activity?
+What was your most recent shooting sports/hunting experience?
 With whom?

-Which piece of pending legislation related to the firearms industry is particularly important to you and why?
+Which piece of pending legislation related to the firearm industry is particularly important to you and why?

-What do you see as the challenges and opportunities for hunters and shooting sports enthusiasts in this congressional session?
+What do you see as the challenges and opportunities for hunters and shooting sports enthusiasts during the current Congressional session?

 Sportsmen are looking at some serious issues regarding federal land acquisition.
 The federal government has a nasty habit of acquiring land, and then closing it off for use by hunters and sportsmen.
 We have to be watchful of what happens on that front.
 We’re also watching for any movement on anti-Second Amendment legislation.
 Not all efforts to infringe on our right to bear arms are obvious; in addition to fighting back against confiscation and bans, we have to look for attempts to make the Second Amendment less meaningful, and less specific to individuals.